Tom2529/JavaCore/README.md

    you dont have to override
 2: Overriding of the canonical non-compact constructor of the Record
 3: Record referring to another record

+Comparable Vs Comparator
+Custom class that shows how to implement the Comparable vs Comparator classes The advantage with Comparator is that you can do custom implementations such as ordering by Multiple fields If you need to only do sorting by Natual order, then you can use Comparable